Raphhh/samurai/README.md

 It helps you to :

  - **start a new project in PHP**, generating all the base files in a simple command line.
- - **improve a existing project**, running several modules with specific actions.
+ - **improve an existing project**, running several modules with specific actions.

 Samurai generates all the files you need for a library, a web application, a frameworked project, and so on.
 You can even **load your own bootstrap**.